Wood Baseball Bats and Billets

 Same 243 knob and handle but with a smaller 2.4" diameter barrel.
 Allows us to use a denser billet to make -3 weights.

-Our model 243BB is just like the model 243 but with a maximum sized 2.60" big barrel.
-If you like an end loaded bat with extreme pop and a 243 handle then this is the bat for you.
+Our model 243BB is just like the model 243 but with a 2.55" big barrel.
+If you like an end loaded bat with extreme pop

 15/16" handle with 1-7/8" diameter knob.
-Because of the large barrell diameter, this bat style is only available as a -0 weight drop or greater.
+Because of the large barrell diameter, this bat

 Model B455 - Shown in Maple with Natural finish barrel and handle Weight rating: BALANCED